Why Alito, Kagan recusal decisions at Supreme Court raised eyebrows

 Democrats have meanwhile called for an outside intervention, arguing the court can’t be trusted to police its own ethics after the recent woes.

-Chief Justice John Roberts has brushed aside those calls, and he last week stressed that he was “committed” to ensuring the court adheres to the highest standard of conduct while signaling an insular approach.
+Chief Justice John Roberts has brushed aside those calls, and last week he stressed that he was “committed” to ensuring the court adheres to the highest standard of conduct, but signaled that was an insular process.

-It’s a proposition that largely maintains autonomy for each justice in making recusal and other ethics calls.
+Each justice largely maintains autonomy in making recusal and other ethics calls.

 The Supreme Court is also different from other federal benches, where an individual judge doesn’t hear every case that comes through their court.